Samuel Chang, CPA

 University of Chicago | Booth School of Business

-I am currently a fourth-year Ph.D. candidate in accounting and Ernest R. Wish Research Fellow at the University of Chicago Booth School of Business.
-I received a master of accounting (with high distinction) from the University of Michigan Ross School of Business and a bachelor of science in mathematical economics with a minor in finance (summa cum laude) from Western Kentucky University's Gordon Ford College of Business.
+I am currently a fourth-year Ph.D. candidate in accounting, Ernest R. Wish Research Fellow, and Bradley Fellow at the University of Chicago Booth School of Business.
+I received a master of accounting (with high distinction) from the University of Michigan Ross School of Business and a bachelor of science in mathematical economics (actuarial science) with a minor in finance (summa cum laude) from Western Kentucky University's Gordon Ford College of Business.
 I am also a licensed CPA in the state of Tennessee.

-My current research focuses on the role of accounting and corporate social responsibility in the global economy, with a particular focus on developing countries.
-In supply chain regulation, my research broadly explores how corporations can take on a governance role when local institutions are weak.
-In the accounting labor market, my research examines the differential role accountants play in developing countries and how international regulation impacts accounting networks.
-In financial regulation, my research is centered around how bank and corporate misconduct influence the financial decision-making of local stakeholders.
+My current research focuses on the role that accounting, corporate regulation, and institutions play in the global economy, with a particular focus on developing countries.
+My job market paper explores the value of information sharing between international affiliates of global accounting firms.
+In developing economies, my research broadly explores how corporations can take on a governance role when local institutions are weak, and how accounting and disclosure support such a role.
+In developed economies, my research centers around how bank and corporate misconduct influence the financial decision-making of local stakeholders.

 University of Chicago Booth School of Business